tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 4. Test and evaluate the plan: Review the algorithm and determine areas of improvement.

 Define pseudocoding and explain its effectiveness.
+Use the [slides](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57f3228557_0_22) to accompany the lecture.

 * **Pseudocode** is a high-level description (essentially, a prototype or outline) of the inner workings of a program or algorithm.
 Pseudocode is written in human language to ensure readability.